x-board/x-board-protocol/docs/readme.md

 ================

 This is the protocol for the x-board project, which defines a way to communicate with x-board extension boards over I2C.
-The x-boars project itself aims to implement this protocol for small development boards, letting you use them as extension boards to complement single-board computers.
+The x-board project itself aims to implement this protocol for small development boards, letting you use them as extension boards to complement single-board computers.
 However, others are free to implement this protocol as well.